triscale-innov/RegistryCLI.jl/README.md

    ```

 1. As always, a commit should have been added in the local registry
    clone.
-Please check it carefully before pushing it to the "real" registry:
+Please inspect it carefully before pushing it to the "real" registry:
    ```
    $ git push origin master
    ```